cap-js-community/sap-afc-sdk/README.md

 #### Authentication Method

-The SDK supports authentication via `xsuaa` or `ias`. `xsuaa` It is the default:

-- `xsuaa`: Authentication via XSUAA service.
+The authentication strategy can be configured via CDS env according to [CDS documentation](https://cap.cloud.sap/docs/node.js/authentication#strategies).

+For AFC SDK feature `broker` the auth strategy `xsuaa` with plan `broker` is required:

+- Terminal: `afc add broker`
-  - Boostrap SDK via `cds init <target> xsuaa`
+- Service `xsuaa` with plan `broker` is applied via `cds add xsuaa`
 - [Service Broker](#service-broker) feature can be used to manage service keys and access tokens
-- `ias`: Authentication via SAP Cloud Identity Services.
-  - Boostrap SDK via `cds init <target> ias`
-  - Is used to authenticate users for application and apis (`broker` feature is not available)

 #### Service Restrictions